HyperNuke45/majikplus.github.io/README.md

 ## News 4 Majik Hack +

 	This is currently a private hack client created by CanonBall90 to learn coding but tbh it ain't that bad.

 	All updates will be either put on the website (If you not a user) and on the github repository (If you is a user).

 	Website is maintained by HypeR.

 ### Download

 	Sike u thought!

-### Jekyll Themes
+### How 2 apply 4 client!!!!!!!!

 ```How to get?
 If you would like to recieve the client you need to apply.